Celebrating Fifteen Years as a Paralegal: Kirk Reitelbach

 None of my friends from college or even from high school knew how to react, and I lost all of these friendships.
-I was also unable to continue my studies at Dartmouth.
+I was unable to continue my studies at Dartmouth.
 When I returned home to live with my family in Ohio, I was devastated.

 For two years, beginning in 1974, I worked for my dad’s printing company doing odd jobs, earning minimum wage, and not functioning well.
 I lived with my parents, who were very concerned about me, but didn’t know what to do.
 They sent me to a psychiatrist who couldn’t give me much time.
-He put me on Stelazine, which I stayed on for a year.
+He put me on trifluoperazine (Stelazine) which I stayed on for a year.
 I strongly disliked the Stelazine as I felt it “numbed” my emotions and feelings.

-I was still taking Stelazine when I experienced my psychotic break at age 22 in 1976.
+I was still taking Stelazine when I experienced my first psychotic break at age 22 in 1976.
 That day, while at a friend’s apartment smoking pot, I started hearing voices.
 The first voice I heard was the voice of the girl I met in Holland.

 During the next four years, I barely managed to get through each day.
 But despite my struggles, I finally decided to return to school.
 I was just two quarters away from graduating.

-Finally, at the recommendation of a psychiatrist named Henry Nasrallah, a Florida hospital offered me the opportunity to try an experimental drug, clozapine.
+Finally, at the recommendation of a psychiatrist named Henry Nasrallah, MD, a Florida hospital offered me the opportunity to try an experimental drug, clozapine.
 Unfortunately, inpatient hospitalization was required for the duration of my time on clozapine.
 Making the decision to give up my freedom and live in a hospital for an extended amount of time was difficult, but Dr. Nasrallah and others strongly recommended that I try clozapine.
 They even suggested it might bring me to recovery.